llvm/llvm-blog-www/content/posts/2021-01-05-stack-clash-protection.md

 Rust already had a countermeasure implemented in the form of a runtime call to perform the stack probing.
-With LLVM catching up, using a more leightweight approach got [investigated in Rust][RustStackProbe].
+With LLVM catching up, using a more lightweight approach got [investigated in Rust][RustStackProbe].